Internet-Draft SPICE SD-CWT February 2025

 }

-The cnonce is a bstr and MUST be treated as opaque to the Holder.
+The SD-KBT payload MAY include a cnonce claim.
+If included, the cnonce is a bstr and MUST be treated as opaque to the Holder.
+All other claims are OPTIONAL in an SD-KBT.

 9. SD-KBT and SD-CWT Verifier Validation

 The exact order of the following steps MAY be changed, as long as all checks are performed before deciding if an SD-CWT is valid.
-First the Verifier must validate the SD-KBT as described in Section 7.2 of [RFC8392].
-After validation of the SD-KBT, the SD-CWT MUST be extracted from the issuer_sd_cwt, and validated as described in Section 7.2 of [RFC8392].
+First the Verifier must open the protected headers of the SD-KBT and find the issuer SD-CWT present in the kcwt field.
+Next the Verifier must validate the SD-CWT as described in Section 7.2 of [RFC8392].
+The Verifier extract the confirmation key from the cnf claim in the SD-CWT payload.
+Using the confirmation key, the Verifier validates the SD-KBT as described in Section 7.2 of [RFC8392].

 One possible concrete representation of the intermediate data structure for the Digest To Disclosed Claim Map could be: